RedRobin84/console-tetris/README.md

 * down key to speed up the dropdown
 * press 'q' to quit.

+Features:
+* Score is saved, if it beats the previous one.

 Run in console by typing *./main* in the folder, where is the program located.